Overview

 Flushes can be triggered by certain foods or drinks, your environment or how you feel.
 The first step to managing your flushes is to find out what your triggers are.

-Keep a diary for a few days, noting what you eat and drink, and what you are doing when you experience a hot flush.
-If you can identify triggers, you may be able to take steps to avoid them, reduce them or minimise the effects.
+Keep a diary for a few days, noting what you eat and drink, and what you are doing when you get a hot flush.
+If you can identify triggers, you might be able to take steps to avoid them, reduce them or minimise the effects.

 Common triggers include: